DjangoGirls/tutorial/en/chromebook_setup/instructions.md

 ### Cloud 9

-Cloud 9 is a tool that gives you a code editor and access to a computer running on the internet where you can install, write, and run software.
+Cloud 9 is a tool that gives you a code editor and access to a computer running on the Internet where you can install, write, and run software.
 For the duration of the tutorial, Cloud 9 will act as your _local machine_.
 You'll still be running commands in a terminal interface just like your classmates on OS X, Ubuntu, or Windows, but your terminal will be connected to a computer running